pulumi/pulumi-hugo/themes/default/content/blog/cloud-engineering-fuels-startup-innovation/index.md

 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
 meta_desc: |
     Cloud engineering is fueling startup innovation.
-Read on to see three mini-stories of cloud engineering in action with startups.
+Read on for three mini-stories of cloud engineering in action with startups.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect